benizi/ConscientiousProgrammer/content/post/2015-12-06-24-days-of-hackage-2015-day-6-finding-utilities-with-hoogle-and-hayoo-missingh-extra.md

     replace "abc" "d" "123abc123abc" `shouldBe` "123d123d"
 {{< /highlight >}}

-Sure, it would not be hard to write code to do this, but why not use see if it's out there already for me to use?
+Sure, it would not be hard to write code to do this, but why not see if it's out there already for me to use?

 What type should we search for?
 Maybe